Coronavirus Impact on Italy’s Gambling Industry

 Italian Cities with the Highest GGR from Online Sports Betting

-Despite the huge decline in sports betting in Italy during the lockdown period, as gambling venues reopened and there were live sporting events to bet on, several Italian cities contributed to the GGR of sports betting.
+Despite the sharp decline in sports betting in Italy during the lockdown, once gambling venues reopened and live sporting events resumed, several Italian cities contributed significantly to sports betting GGR.

-When we take a look at the revenue generated from bets in betting agencies between January and August 2020, we will notice that the top 5 Italian cities with the biggest contribution include Naples, Rome, Milan, Turin, and Bari.
-The revenue generated for this period by Naples amounted to 52.64 million euros and Rome contributed with revenue of 29.59 million euros.
-Milan’s revenue from sports bets in betting agencies was 20.31 million euros, Turin generated 15.91 million euros and Bari reported revenue of 14.7 million euros.
-As can be seen, Naples is the leading city with the biggest revenue from sports agencies betting in 2020.
+When we examine revenue generated from bets placed at betting agencies between January and August 2020, we see that the top five Italian cities contributing the most were Naples, Rome, Milan, Turin, and Bari.
+During this period, Naples generated 52.64 million euros, while Rome contributed 29.59 million euros.
+Milan brought in 20.31 million euros, Turin generated 15.91 million euros, and Bari reported 14.7 million euros.
+As these figures show, Naples led the country in revenue from agency sports betting in 2020.

-The 5 Italian cities that dominated the virtual sports betting scene are almost the same as the ones mentioned above.
-The only difference is that the fifth position is taken by Palermo.
-Between January and August 2020, Naples generated the biggest GGR of 19.76 million euros from online sports betting.
-The cities that follow are Rome with a GGR of 8.13 million euros and Milan with a GGR of 6.95 million euros.
-The GGR that Turin reported during that period amounted to 6 million euros, while Palermo contributed with a GGR of 5.65 million euros.
-These numbers show that Naples is also the leader in Italy when it comes to online sports betting in 2020.
+The five Italian cities that dominated virtual sports betting were almost the same as those listed above.
+The only difference is that Palermo occupied the fifth position.
+Between January and August 2020, Naples generated the highest GGR from online sports betting at 19.76 million euros.
+Rome followed with 8.13 million euros, and Milan with 6.95 million euros.
+Turin reported 6 million euros, while Palermo contributed 5.65 million euros.
+These figures confirm that Naples also led Italy in online sports betting in 2020.

-The sports betting operators that have been contributing the most to the GGR of the top 5 cities mentioned above include bet365, Snai, Eurobet, Sisal, Planetwin 365, Goldebet, and several other major virtual sportsbooks.
-In April 2020, bet365 had the biggest market share of 22.1%, contributing the most to the GGR of online sports betting in the top 5 cities in Italy for 2020.
-The share of Snai in April 2020 was 13.6%, while Eurobet and Sisal were standing respectively at 9.6% and 9.4%.
-The market shares of Planetwin365 and Goldbet for that month were respectively 8.8% and 8.2%.
+The sports betting operators contributing the most to the GGR of the top five cities included bet365, Snai, Eurobet, Sisal, Planetwin365, Goldbet, and several other major virtual sportsbooks.
+In April 2020, bet365 held the largest market share at 22.1%, making the biggest contribution to online sports betting GGR in the top five Italian cities for 2020.
+Snai’s share in April 2020 was 13.6%, while Eurobet and Sisal stood at 9.6% and 9.4%, respectively.
+Planetwin365 and Goldbet followed with 8.8% and 8.2%.

 Industry Response to the New Turnover Tax